octaviolomeli/Cafe-Crammer/README.md

 <div>
   Filters include distance, price, rating, and has wifi.
-  While the user types in a location in the input bar, they are given predictions of locations they are typing by the Autocomplete library from Google Places API.
-In addition, the predictions are restricted to the city of Berkeley, providing a smooth experience for users.
+  While the user types in a location in the input bar, they are given predictions of locations they are typing by the Autocomplete library from the Google Places API.
+In addition, the predictions are restricted to the city of Berkeley.
 </div>
 <hr>
 <details>